luiscarlin/react-redux-practice/react-basics/README.md

   - AngularJS is used to build SPA (UIs, form validation, routing, etc) with all features loaded by default
   - AngularJS controls the complete user experience
   - ReactJS can be used as part of other type of applications (Lavarel, Angular, etc).
 Angular cannot do that
+- You tell React where to render components in your view

 ### Set Up